This information is part of the Colgate University catalog, 2023-24.

 An overall GPA of at least 2.00 is required for the chemistry courses (and associated labs) chosen to meet major requirements.

-For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Chemistry department catalogue page.
+For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Chemistry department catalog page.